aatmunbaxi/site/content/comp/dyn_custom_palette_access_technicolor.md

                               (cyan . sky))))))
 ```

-The `technicolor-themes` variable contains a list of lists, each of which contain a regex that will match a theme or group of themes, a function for technicolor to use which will access the colors in our universal palette (like `doom-color`), and an alist of mappings from the symbols in our universal palette to symbols the desired theme uses to refer to those colors.
+The `technicolor-themes` variable contains a list of lists, each of which contain a regex that will match a theme or group of themes, a function to access the colors in our universal palette (like `doom-color`), and an alist mapping the symbols in our universal palette to symbols in the desired theme[^fn:3].

 Now, the function used to get the hex value of a color in the current theme's palette is `technicolor-get-color`.
-The argument for this function is a symbol in `technicolor-colors`.
-Now, for example, when `technicolor-get-color` function is called with a `doom-*` theme active, technicolor will return the output of
+When it is called with a `doom-*` theme active, technicolor will return the output of

 ```emacs-lisp
 (doom-theme (alist-get 'color ((foreground . fg) (background . bg))))
 ```

-if `color` has an associated key, or `(doom-color 'color)` if it does not.
+if `color` has an associated value, or `(doom-color 'color)` if it does not.
-For safety in customizing faces, if `color` does not have a value in the mapping alist _and_ there is no `color` in the current theme's palette, `technicolor-get-color` will return `unspecified`.
+For safety, if `color` does not have a value in the mapping alist _and_ there is no `color` value in the current theme's palette, `technicolor-get-color` will return `unspecified`.

-Remember how we wanted to access the color `red` from our themes?
+We may always use `unspecified` in face customization.

-Notice that `red` isn't in any of the configuration alists, since all our themes use the symbol `red` to identify the color green.
+Notice that `red` isn't in any of the configuration alists, since all our themes use the symbol `red` to identify the color red.
 Similarly for `blue`, so we don't need to write it out explicitly.

 What does this buy us?
-The face customization from the beginning is now
+The face customization from the beginning of the article becomes

 ```emacs-lisp
 (set-face-attribute 'org-verbatim t :foreground (technicolor-get-color 'green))